| |

 to develop ways of creating records whose accuracy and reliability

-can be protected overtime is to conduct an exploratory study
+can be protected overtime was to conduct an exploratory study

 of cases in each of the areas of activity identified.